Jeep Liberty Insurance Rates

 Feel free to get started by reading through the information below.
 And don’t forget to enter your five-digit ZIP code in our free online tool to compare Jeep Liberty deals from multiple insurance companies.

-Includes $500 physical damage insurance deductibles, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and Liberty trim levels.
+Prices include $500 deductible amounts, liability limits of 30/60, and includes medical and UM/UIM coverage.
+Rates include averaging for all U.S. states and for all Liberty models.

 Use the form below to get customized rates for your location.